 Karl Lentini is a 1st Dan Black Belt and Certified Instructor in Hapkido.
 He began his Hapkido journey in the spring of 2001 at Grand Master Bong Soo Han’s International Hapkido Federation Headquarters (IHF) in Santa Monica, CA. He trained for five years, attaining the rank of brown belt.
 Mr. Lentini had the good fortune to be a part of the Black Belt Program taught by Grand Master Bong Soo Han.
 Grand Master Han impressed upon Mr. Lentini that the mental aspect of Hapkido was more important than the physical one, and that making the decision to become a Black Belt required a focused mind.
 Although Mr. Lentini took a break in 2006, he applied what he learned in Hapkido to focus his mind on writing, producing, directing, acting in, co-editing, and scoring his own feature film production, which took several years of his life to accomplish.
 In 2014, Mr. Lentini resumed his formal Hapkido training under Grand Master Eric Friske at Mushin Hapkido in Santa Monica, CA. In 2016, Karl moved to Austin,TX, where he continued training at Zen Hapkido with Mr. Davis.
 Mr. Lentini looks forward to continuing his studies and teaching, as achieving the level of Black Belt is just the beginning of a new Hapkido chapter.

-Michael Lobel is a 1st Dan Black Belt in Hapkido.
-His journey in to the martial arts began in middle school at the age of 14, with Hapmudo, a mix of Hapkido and other martial arts, under Grand Master Yong Sung Lee in Rockville, MD.
+Michael Lobel is a 1st Dan Black Belt and Certified Instructor in Hapkido.
+His journey in to the martial arts began at the age of 14 with Hapmudo, a mix of Hapkido and other martial arts, under Grand Master Yong Sung Lee in Rockville, MD.
 Mr. Lobel was introduced to some of the techniques of Hapkido and the philosophy of martial arts for world peace, and competed on a national sports karate circuit in sparring and forms.
-His martial arts training took a pause in 2011 after moving to Chicago for college.
+His martial arts training took a pause in 2011 after moving to Chicago for university.
 After graduating, he moved to Austin to work in the startup and technology scene.
 In 2014 Mr. Lobel resumed studying martial arts with Mr. Davis at Zen Hapkido, learning more about the art of Hapkido as passed on by the late Grand Master Bong Soo Han and earning his 1st Dan under the International Hapkido Federation in 2019.
 Mr. Lobel has enjoyed exploring the roots of Hapkido and the refined curriculum under Mr. Davis.
 Mr. Lobel is passionate about martial arts for self-defense and self-improvement and making the arts accessible to all communities.
 Outside the dojang he enjoys Barton Springs (any time of year) and doing software development for clients, friends, and fun.

 Schedule your first class and you'll work one-on-one with an assistant instructor to learn about Hapkido and our program.